Home > Exercise Physiology > Clinical Guidelines

 Deciding on Exercise Intensity

-The role of our EP - they are clinicians with deep understanding of exercise prescription for people and recongises the signs and symptoms that need to be addressed during the exercise sessions.
+Our clinicians have a deep understanding of exercise prescription for people and recongises the signs and symptoms that need to be addressed during the exercise sessions.
 It is necessary for most older adults with sedentary lives to be led and superised by an EP.

 For inactive older adult - the first goal of exercise prescription is to reduce sitting time.
 EPs will devise an agreed physical activity plan of engaging activities that are functional, task-specific, relevant to the individual, and incorportate into daily activies.
 We take a “Start-low, go slow” approach, setting short-term goals that are easily attainable.
 The exercise session should aim to increase intensity and duration by no more than 5% per week.
 A Home-exercise program would be prescribed with the aim of acculating 30 minutes a day of moderately intense physical activty on most days of the week that includes a combination of aerobic, strength, balance, and flexibility training.